 Our emphasis is upon creating functional activities that stress the use of powerful and on-going reinforcement systems while assuring students can effectively communicate and understand what is expected of them.
 Our belief is that every student is capable of learning and every interaction we have with a student is an opportunity to teach and learn.

 Our state-of-the-art Autism suite consists of private learning areas, an Activities of Daily Living room, a kitchenette, a private bathroom with a shower and the main community room.
 All areas are designed for one-on-one learning to help promote communication and functional independent skills.

 Call (203) 386-2752 for more information about Autism Services.

 Our Transition Services

 A team of professionals will help to develop a transition plan for program opportunities after graduation.
 The transition plan is based on individual needs and take into account preferences and interests.
 Consideration is given to long-range goals and specific objectives for employment, post-secondary training, education, independent living skills, and/or community involvement.

-St. Vincent’s Special Needs Services Adult Day program with locations in Stratford and Norwalk is one option available to graduates.
+St. Vincent’s Special Needs Services Adult Day program located in Stratford is one option available to graduates.

 Our Children’s Residential Services

 Residential services, in group home settings, may be available for students with complex medical needs requiring around the clock nursing services.

 The School is in session 8:30 a.m. to 2:30 p.m.
 Monday through Friday, for the 180-day school year and for six weeks in the summer to provide a 12-month continuum of educational instruction and therapeutic intervention essential to many students with special needs.